samolukadjo/wungle-text-for-tumblr/README.md

 ## Installation

-This extension is available on the [Mozilla Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/wungle-text-for-tumblr/) for both desktop and android firefox.
+This extension is available on the [Firefox Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/wungle-text-for-tumblr/) for both desktop and android firefox.

 ## Implementation